Welcome to the Faculty of Law

 Since 1386, it had established itself as a centre of high-quality research and teaching.
 Famous academics, including ten Nobel laureates, have contributed to the university's reputation.

 Due to its long tradition and internationality, the University of Heidelberg offers students the ideal conditions for their academic and personal enrichment.
-Today the university has got about 31.500 students enrolled in its 12 faculties, with 5.400 students (about 17 % of the total student body) coming from abroad.
+Today about 29.000 students are enrolled in its 12 faculties, with 5.200 students coming from abroad.
 Students from all over the world as well as hundreds of visiting professors and researchers contribute to the Ruperto Carola’s international atmosphere.

 Welcome to the Faculty of Law

 Students choose their fields of emphasis according to their own interests.
-Before the beginning of courses, an individual Learning Agreement is concluded.
-This agreement may comprise lectures in the Faculty of Law and also lectures in fields other than law.
-The main language of instruction is German.
+Before the beginning of the academic year, an individual Learning Agreement is drawn up.

-Lectures can be chosen from the following legal fields:
+Lectures may be chosen from the following legal fields:

 - European Law